 When you attend AUA, you get to attend one of the top Caribbean medical schools and live in one of the top Caribbean vacation destinations.
 It’s not only filled with modern conveniences (and accessible transportation), but there’s also a lot you can do to unwind after classes.
 Here are just a few things that make Antigua… Read More…

-by Robert Mallin MD – Executive Dean I started medical school a long time ago, 1977 to be exact.
+By Robert Mallin MD – Executive Dean.
+I started medical school a long time ago-1977, to be exact.
 Much has changed, but much is the same.
-I had finished my undergraduate degree in December of 1976, so in order to be prepared for my entry into medical school, I took some graduate courses… Read More…
+I had finished my undergraduate degree in December of 1976, so in order to be prepared for my entry into medical school, I took some graduate courses that spring….
+Read More…

 You’re only home for the holidays for a very limited time.
 What can you do to make the most of it?
 Try these things to start:

 It’s finals time again.
-You’ve done all of your studying but how are you certain you’ll remember everything come test day?
+You’ve done all of your studying, but how can you be certain you’ll remember everything come test day?
 That pressure could be compounded if your final is the only exam in your course.
 Here’s some advice that can help you stay cool, calm, and collected on test day.

-Holiday season can be a pretty stressful time of year.
-Between family commitments, buying gifts, and carrying a couple extra pounds from indulging in holiday treats, things can feel a bit overwhelming.
+The holiday season can be a pretty stressful time of year.
+With family commitments, buying gifts, and carrying a couple of extra pounds from indulging in holiday treats, things can feel a bit overwhelming.
 Here are some ways you can manage stress and beat the holiday blues.

-Between Thanksgiving, Christmas, Chanukah, New Year’s, or whatever feast you attend between now and January 1st, there will be indulgence.
-Here are some tips to keep you from gaining ten pounds (but you can probably expect to gain at least five) during the holiday season.
+Whether it’s Thanksgiving, Christmas, Chanukah, New Year’s, or whatever feast you attend between now and January 1, there will be indulgence.
+Here are some tips to keep you from gaining 10 pounds (but you can probably expect to gain at least five) during the holiday season.